ethereumdegen/bevy_mesh_terrain/readme.md

 ## Bevy versions

 Currently supports bevy 0.11

 ### TODO
-- fix the visual bug with the missing strip  -- is it due to rotation ?
+- add various LOD levels so far-away chunks will render but at a lower sampling rate (will SIGNIFICANTLY reduce lag )
+- despawn chunks / change their LOD and flag em for rebuild  when you get farther than render_distance away ( build a new system for this )

 - add collision using parry (should be simple since heightmap is already the exact same format of parry heightfield ! )
-- add various LOD levels so far-away chunks will render but at a lower sampling rate (will SIGNIFICANTLY reduce lag )